What Is an Operational Definition? Definition and 4 Examples

 The Operational Definition Defined

-When it comes to practice and interested parties appear, the lexical or conceptual definitions are no longer enough.
-There is a need to confirm something that even can be a result of the complex behaviors.
-E.g., a modern car that is just manufactured.
-This is where what is called an operational definition arises.
-Let's see what it is by looking at a quote from William Deming's book “Out of the Crisis” [2]:
+There is a need to confirm something that can result from complex behaviors, such as a newly manufactured modern car.
+This is where the concept of an operational definition comes into play.
+Let's explore this by examining a quote from William Deming's book “Out of the Crisis” [2]:

 What is an operational definition?
 An operational definition puts communicable meaning into a concept.
 Adjectives like good, reliable, uniform, round, tired, safe, unsafe, unemployed have no communicable meaning until they are expressed in operational terms of sampling, test, and criterion.
 The concept of a definition is ineffable: It cannot be communicated to someone else.
 An operational definition is one that reasonable men can agree on.